zywan/TwitterProject/README.md

 Run the mainFunction.py
 ## 3. Use Google vision to analysis the image and combine the labels and images
 ### 3.1 First, typing following code in terminal to get the permission
-＜br＞Attention! you have to change the path to your path of your PC/Mac＜/br＞ ＜br＞export GOOGLE_APPLICATION_CREDENTIALS="input your path of the key json file"＜/br＞
+＜p＞Attention! you have to change the path to your path of your PC/Mac＜/p＞ ＜br＞export GOOGLE_APPLICATION_CREDENTIALS="input your path of the key json file"＜/br＞
 ### 3.2 Run the label.py
 ## 4.convert images to a video